-An insulinoma is a rare type of pancreatic tumor that secretes insulin, a hormone that lowers the levels of sugar (glucose) in the blood.
+An insulinoma is a rare type of tumor of the pancreas that secretes insulin, a hormone that lowers the levels of sugar (glucose) in the blood.

 Insulinomas are a type of pancreatic endocrine tumor.
 Only 10% of insulinomas are cancerous.
 The average age at diagnosis is 50.

-Symptoms result from low levels of sugar (glucose) in the blood, which occur when the person does not eat for several hours (most often in the morning after an all-night fast).
+Symptoms of insulinoma result from low levels of sugar (glucose) in the blood (hypoglycemia), which occur when the person does not eat for several hours (most often in the morning after an all-night fast).
 The symptoms include faintness, weakness, trembling, awareness of the heartbeat (palpitations), sweating, nervousness, and profound hunger.
 Other symptoms include headache, confusion, vision abnormalities, unsteadiness, and marked changes in personality.
 The low levels of sugar in the blood may even lead to a loss of consciousness, seizures, and coma.